Godswilleo/hr_annual_merit_reward/README.md

 </tr>

 </table>

+Respective SQL views were created for each of the queries above

 ## Conclusion
 In summary, only 9% of employees got 70 and above annual KPI.
 Also only 18% were able to score 60 to 69%. over 72% of employees got below 60% annual KPI score.
 According to company standards this is failure.
 The complete report of the analysis carried out is contained in the **annual_merit_report.pptx** file.